michaelgilmore/Musika/README.md

 # Initial version

 https://www.youtube.com/watch?v=WiLs1LmWQPE
-2:17:12
+3:13

+npm install @react-navigation/drawer

 Run instructions for Android:
 • Have an Android emulator running (quickest way to get started), or a device connected.
+• npx react-native start (in one terminal)
-• npx react-native run-android
+• npx react-native run-android (in another)

 Run instructions for iOS:
 • npx react-native run-ios